MohamedOuhami/chatroomWithGo/README.md

-# Project Name: Face Authentication Web Application
+# Go-Chat: ChatRoom made with Go and TCP

 ## Overview

-This project is a **Face Authentication Web Application** built using Go and PostgreSQL.
-It involves user registration, authentication via facial recognition, and a messaging feature.
+This project is a **Chatroom Terminal Application** built using Go and PostgreSQL and TCP.
+It involves user registration, authentication via username and password, and a messaging feature.
 The app is structured into two main parts: a server that handles all backend operations and a client for user interaction.

 The application includes the following key features:
-- **Authentication**: Users can authenticate using their face and passphrase.
+- **Authentication**: Users can authenticate using their username and password.
 - **Registration**: Users can register their face and passphrase for secure login.
 - **Messaging**: Users can send and receive messages in a secure environment.